On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 HTML Title Tag

 The title tag is one of the important elements for on-page optimization.
-So make sure to include the target keywords at the beginning of your page title.
+So make sure to include the target keywords (the main search term you want to rank for) at the beginning of your page title.
 This allows search engines to understand what keywords the page is targeting.

 You can also add secondary keywords, too.
 But it is important to avoid unnatural “keyword stuffing.”
 This might look spammy to Google and its users.